kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 They can remain application or platform code.

-## The Graph Is a Better Extension Boundary Than Global Configuration
+## The Graph Is a Better Extension Boundary Than Global Configuration { #graph-extension-boundary }

 Another common customization technique is global configuration.